zoomio/tagify/README.md

 Use `-no-stop` flag to disable filtering out of the [stop-words](https://github.com/zoomio/stopwords).

-## Extensions
+## Extensions (Beta)

-There is support extensions.
+Since `v0.50.0` Tagify has added support for extensions.
 See `extension/extension.go` and its usages and implementations in `processor/html/extension.go`.
-For examples you can have a look at `processor/html/extension_test.go`.
+You can see an example at `processor/html/extension_test.go`.

 ## Installation